kryptokrona/kryptokrona-docs/getting_started/new_miner.md

 # Start mining TurtleCoin

 Mining is essentially the process of using your computer to help verify and secure a cryptocurrency network, in our case, it is the TurtleCoin network.
-By doing this, you will be rewarded some TurtleCoin.
+By doing this, you will be rewarded with some TurtleCoin.

 If you want to learn about Cryptocurrencies, mining is a great place to start!